astronomer/astro-docs/enterprise/v0.16/reference/01_platform_version-compatibility.md

 ---
-title: "Version Compatibility for Adjacent Tooling"
+title: "Version Compatibility Reference for Adjacent Tooling"
-navTitle: "Version Compatibility for Adjacent Tooling"
+navTitle: "Version Compatibility Reference"
 description: "A reference of all adjecent tooling required to run Astronomer Enterprise and corresponding version compatibility."
 ---